Jim Kingham – Master of Ceremonies

 Christie Norman – Piano – Accompanist

-The Peninsula Singers are delighted to welcome Christie Norman as our new Accompanist.
-Christie is a classically trained pianist, a visual artist, and a mother to twin daughters.
+Accompanist Christie Norman is a classically trained pianist, a visual artist, and a mother to twin daughters.
 She has been a piano accompanist and ballet teacher in Victoria for many years.
 Christie’s eclectic mix of artistic endeavors has taken her from make-up artist for BBC movies to acting with the VOS Musicical Theatre and the Langham Court Theatre.
 Most recently, during the pandemic when her usual work was put on hold, Christie turned her hobby of creating glass bottle art into a thriving small business.

 Terry Erksine – Percussion – Musician